cbatini/training_materials/EBI_NGS_Nov2025/days1_2_mapping_variant_calling_handbook_Nov2025.md

 # Filtering using more annotations
 We have seen that GATK reccommends using VQSR if you have enough samples.
-If not, there are some reccommndations using hard-filtering, including several annotations.
+If not, there are some reccommendations using hard-filtering, including several annotations.

-Here an example of how to do this.
+Here an example of how to do this, includign a simple bash command to extract the information from the FILTER field.

 ```
 gatk VariantFiltration \